 We partnered with Laux Construction for HVAC upgrade to the existing Waste Water Treatment Plant.
 Our work included demolition of the existing systems and the in...

-Our scope of work on this project included the installation of 3 PKG HVAC units, new thermostats, exhaust fans, grilles and diffusers and spiral duct work.
+Our scope of work on this project included the installation of 3 roof top units, spiral duct installations in the high

-Our scope of work for this project included the installation of 7 new rooftop PKG HVAC units to the facility.
+Our scope of work for this project included the installation of a new 52 ton chiller, 300 gallon storage tank, and 2 new pumps to service Tesla's newly imported 200 to...

 This project was for the Magna Mirrors facility located in Holland Michigan.
 Magna is a global automotive supplier with 317 manufacturing operations and 102 product de...